yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 vids of d6

-[Rodrigo](https://github.com/ReinUsesLisp) [fixed a bug in Vulkan’s stream buffer,](https://github.com/yuzu-emu/yuzu/pull/5919) improving performance and reducing VRAM use, while also making better use of the integrated VRAM, instead of falling back to shared VRAM, better known as just system RAM.
+[Rodrigo](https://github.com/ReinUsesLisp) [fixed a bug in Vulkan’s stream buffer,](https://github.com/yuzu-emu/yuzu/pull/5919) improving performance and reducing VRAM use, while also making better use of the dedicated VRAM, instead of falling back to shared VRAM, better known as just system RAM.

 By [using dirty flags](https://github.com/yuzu-emu/yuzu/pull/5923), [Rodrigo](https://github.com/ReinUsesLisp) also managed another slim but measurable Vulkan performance bump.
 Reducing draw calls always helps!